The Pride of West Virginia: Performances

 The band is sometimes referred to as an ambassador of the state of West Virginia, often being selected to represent the state at political events.
 The band was invited to the Inaugural Parades of Richard Nixon in 1969 and Ronald Reagan in 1985.

 In the fall of 2005 the band celebrated Constitution Day with a performance on the National Mall that was attended by Robert C. Byrd, one of West Virginia's two representatives in the US Senate.
 In 2008 the band performed at the inauguration of West Virginia Governor Joe Manchin in Charleston.

 The band has performed at many bowl games due to its close association to the Mountaineer football team.
 The band performed at WVU's first BCS Bowl Game, the 2006 Nokia Sugar Bowl, in Atlanta, Georgia.
 Significant national television coverage was provided for the band's pregame and halftime performances during the 2008 Tostitos Fiesta Bowl in Glendale, Arizona.
 The Pride also performed at the 2012 Discover Orange Bowl in Miami, Florida as the Mountaineers blew out the Clemson Tigers 70-33.
 The band has recently traveled to Atlanta, Georgia for the 2014 Chick-fil-A Kickoff Game as the Mountaineers played against the University of Alabama.
-In November 2016, the band went to New York City for the annual Macy's Thanksgiving Day Parade.
+In November 2016, and again in November 2024, the band went to New York City for the annual Macy's Thanksgiving Day Parade.